Prof Amanda Page

 2010 - 2011 Principal Supervisor Modulation of Mechanosensitive Gastro-Oesophageal Vagal Afferents by Novel Targets Doctor of Philosophy Doctorate Full Time Mr James Slattery

-2010 - 2013 Principal Supervisor Obesity Induced Dysfunction of Gastric Vagal Afferent Signalling Doctor of Philosophy Doctorate Full Time Mr Stephen James Kentish
+2010 - 2013 Principal Supervisor Obesity Induced Dysfunction of Gastric Vagal Afferent Signalling Doctor of Philosophy Doctorate Full Time Mr Stephen Kentish

 2009 - 2014 Principal Supervisor Modulation of neuropeptide W on gastric vagal afferents Doctor of Philosophy Doctorate Full Time Dr Hui Li